-- Introducing a Family Caregiver Tax Credit and Children's Arts Tax Credit to support Canadian families. - Introducing a Volunteer Firefighters Tax Credit for volunteer firefighters who perform at least 200 hours of service in their communities. - Providing nearly \$870 million over two years to address climate change and air quality, including the extension of the ecoENERGY Retrofit - Homes program that will help homeowners make their homes more energy efficient and reduce the burden of high energy costs.
+- Introducing a Volunteer Firefighters Tax Credit for volunteer firefighters who perform at least 200 hours of service in their communities. - Providing nearly \$870 million over two years to address climate change and air quality, including the extension of the ecoENERGY Retrofit - Homes program that will help homeowners make their homes more energy efficient and reduce the burden of high energy costs.